 On public holidays, weekend opening hours apply unless otherwise stated.

-- Single Ticket
+Single Ticket King's Apartment

-- sanssouci+ Family Ticket
+sanssouci+ Family Ticket

-- Potsdam Family Tickets
+Potsdam Family Tickets

-Valid for a single visit to all the SPSG palaces in Potsdam open to the public on one day, except Sanssouci Palace.
-Not valid for the Belvedere on Potsdam’s Pfingstberg, Sacrow Palace and Stern Hunting Lodge.
+Valid for a single visit to all the SPSG palaces in Potsdam open to the public on one day, except Sanssouci Palace (not valid for the Belvedere on Potsdam’s Pfingstberg, Sacrow House and Stern Hunting Lodge).